supriyamanda/Sales-Forecasting-Analysis--Power-BI-Project/README.md

 ### 2. Analysis
 - **Sales by Category**: Created a bar chart showing sales distribution across `Category`.
-- **Sales by Region**: Visualized sales geographically using a map and bar chart.
+- **Sales by State**: Visualized sales geographically using a map and bar chart.
 - **Sales by Segment**: Analyzed sales per customer segment.
 - **Sales Trend**: Created a time series analysis to show sales trends over years and months.
 - **Sales Forecasting**: Applied Power BI's forecasting feature to predict sales for the next 12 months.